Committees

 The OMA Forms Committee and the Bilateral Joint Forms Committee report to the OMA Board of Directors and the Physician Services Committee.
 Membership consists of four OMA members and OMD representatives, and there is equal representation from the MOH for the bilateral committee, which meets six times a year.

-The committee is committed to reviewing all new, revised or existing forms that need to be completed by physicians and it reviews the need for any changes to existing forms, including digitization and the use of new technologies.
-Collaboratively, the MOH and the OMA have developed a Form Appraisal Checklist to apply when reviewing any government form at the JFC.
-This report will focus on the activities of the OMA Forms Committee.
+The OMA committee is dedicated to reviewing all new, revised or existing forms that need to be completed by physicians, and they review the need for any changes to existing forms, including digitization and the use of new technologies.
+When appropriate, they develop recommendations for physician remuneration.

-The OMA Forms Committee met seven times in 2023, not including any other special meetings.
-The following are some of the key issues addressed:
+The OMA Forms Committee met six times in 2024, excluding any other special meetings.
+Key issues addressed included:

 Looking ahead

-• Both parties agree to make every reasonable effort to reduce the amount of administrative work performed by physicians to increase patient access to care
+Continue to make every reasonable effort to reduce the amount of administrative work performed by physicians to increase patient access to care.

 Members